Linuxfabrik/lfops/roles/elasticsearch/README.md

 Copy the generated certificates to your Ansible inventory (have a look at the Optional Variables below for the paths).

+The certificates are used for `elasticsearch__{http,transport}_{cert,key}`.
+It is possible to either use different certificates for http and transport or use the same for both.

 ### Bootstrap the First Node(s)